 Whether or not the alarm has been justified is not the lawyer's problem.
 The simple fact is that most people, rightly or wrongly, have become aware of the present inadequacy of the law.
 This is naturally a prerequisite for bold, sweeping and changing legislation.
-However, there is a second factor, less publicized and less pronounced, which has added stimulus to the demand for new law: the general inadequacy of the average criminal code as it relates to punishment.
-Most states have relatively severe penalties after conviction for rape,10 sodomy,11 incest,12 and carnal abuse of children.13 Much less severe punishment is provided for indecent exposure, lascivious and lewd conduct, and impairment of morals of minors.
+However, there is a second factor, less publicized and less pronounced, which has added stimulus to the demand for new law; the general inadequacy of the average criminal code as it relates to punishment.
+Most states have relatively severe penalties after conviction for rape, 10 sodomy,11 incest,12 and carnal abuse of children.13 Much less severe punishment is provided for indecent exposure, lascivious and lewd conduct, and impairment of morals of minors.
 Thus the penalty clauses encompass both ridiculous extremes, evidencing a hit and miss pattern which has proved a very poor deterrent for the sex delinquent.
 It is at once apparent that there is little correlation between the penalty exacted and the danger to society threatened by the individual offender.

 Of course only a minority of sex deviators are a menace to society in the sense that they are likely to commit inherently dangerous crimes.
 Not all of the subjects are rapists or sex murderers.14 There are many, such as homosexuals, exhibitionists, fetishists, and voyeurs, who have no vicious tendencies, who shun disorder and are repelled by thoughts of violence.
 Yet it is foolish to generalize and label any one class as non-dangerous, because the meekest of homosexuals may present a threat when driven by jealous instincts.15 Those responsible for administering the criminal codes are at once faced with a dilemna in that stated penalties are either too harsh or too mild, and lack of any prosecution in lesser cases would lead to implied countenance of antisocial behavior.
-It is the view of some authorities that punishment for homosexual conduct should be abolished when such occurs between responsible adults and practiced with full consent of both parties.16
+It is the view of some authorities that punishment for homosexual conduct should be abolished when such occurs between responsible adults and practiced with full consent of both parties.16 years); N. Y. Penal Law § 2010 (1-20 years).

 "Sutherland, Sexual Psychopath, 40 J. Crim.
-L. & Criminology 543 (1950).
-"NORTH CAROLINA CODE ANN. § 4204 (death); MO.
-RIV.
-STAT.
+L. & Criminology 543 (1950), "NORTH CAROLINA CORE ANN. § 4204 (death); Mo.
+Rev. Stat.
 (1949) § 559.260 (death or imprisonment for not less than 2 years); KAN.
-G. S. (1949) 21-424 (5-21 years), N. Y. Penal Law § 2010 (1-20 years).
-"MO.
-REV. STAT.
-(1949) § 563.223 (not less than 2 years); KAN.
-G. S. (1949) 21-907 (not exceeding 10 years); N. Y. Penal Law § 600 (not exceeding 20 years).
-"MO.
-REV. STAT.
-(1949) § 563.223 (not exceeding 7 years); KAN.
-G. S. (1949) 21-906 (not exceeding 7 years); N.Y.
-PIENAL LAW § 1110 (not exceeding 10 years).
-"CALIF.
-PENAL CODE § 288 (1 year-life)."
-A tabulation has been made of all cases of murders of females reported in the New York Times during three different years.
-In the three years (1930, 1933, 1940) 324 females were reported to have been murdered, and only 17 of these cases were
+G. S. (1949) 21-424 (5-21 years); N. Y. Penal Law § 2010 (1-20 years).

+"Mo.
+Rev. Stat.
+(1949) § 563.230 (not less than 2 years); Kan.
+G. S. (1949) 21-907 (not exceeding 10 years); N. Y. Penal Law § 690 (not exceeding 20 years).

-Activity for k more during three during the second but forbidding.
+"Mo.
+Rev. Stat.
+(1949) § 563.220 (not exceeding 7 years); Kan.
+G. S. (1949) 21-906 (not exceeding 7 years); N. Y. Penal Law § 1110 (not exceeding 10 years).

+"Calif.
+Penal Code § 288 (1 year-life).

+"A tabulation has been made of all cases of murders of females reported in the

+New York Times during three different years.
+In the three years (1930, 1935, 1940) 324 females were reported to have been murdered, and only 17 of these cases were reported as involving rape or suspicion of rape.
+Of the 324 murders of females, 102 were reported to have been committed by husbands of the victims, 37 by fathers, or other close relatives.
+These figures would indicate that the number of sex killers is anything

-"Krafft-Ebing, Psychopathia Sexualis (1901) 547, case No. 204.
+Krafft-Ebing, Psychopathia Sexualis (1901) 547, case No. 204.
 "See 12 Modern Law Review 483, 849 (1949).